AncientMariner/TDD-Katas/README.md

 	You try to break lines at word boundaries.

-	Like a word processor, break the line by replacing the last space in a line with a newline.
+	Like a word processor, break the line by replacing the tail space in a line with a newline.

 ---